The T15 exemption allows you to treat aerosol cans by puncturing or crushing them using specialist treatment equipment, so the metal can be recovered.

 Other things you need to know

-If your activity is regulated under the Solvents Emissions Directive you can’t register this exemption.
+If your activity is regulated under the Solvents Emissions Directive you cannot register this exemption.
 It should be treated as a Directly Associated activity under your permit.

 Register a T15 exemption